Graph Package Guide

 classDef nodeOutputClass fill:#fff8e1,stroke:#f57f17,stroke-width:2px

-.
+Graph state is a map[string]any with runtime validation provided by StateSchema.
 The reducer mechanism ensures safe merging and avoids conflicts under concurrent updates.

 Common State Keys